 I have used the first way successfully.
 This is recommended on newer system that supports UEFI.
 Note that under BIOS/MBR, max partition size is 2TB.

-- Make sure booting from UEFI is supported by motherboard and enabled.
+- Make sure booting from UEFI is supported by motherboard and enabled in BIOS.

 - Convert disk to use GPT partition.

 There are two ways of preparing partitions.
 One, leave some unallocated continuous free space and let Windows 10 installer handle partition creation and decide partition size.
 Two, create some (or all) of required partitions before installing Windows 10 using Windows PE or gparted.